 Elk populations are largely stable, so they are listed as least concern, according to the IUCN.
-They were hunted to extinction in many areas, but large reintroduction efforts have been implemented over the last hundred years.
-There are roughly one million elk in North America.
+They were hunted to extinction in many areas, but large reintroduction efforts have been implemented over the past hundred years.
+There are roughly 1 million elk in North America.

 1. Moose (Alces alces)

-The largest deer on earth is the moose (referred to as elk in Europe).
+The largest deer on Earth is the moose (referred to as elk in Europe).
 Moose are enormous, featuring broad, open-palmed antlers with points extending beyond the “palm.”
-The largest ever recorded moose weighed 1,808 lbs!
+The largest ever recorded moose weighed 1,808 pounds!

 Unlike most deer species, moose are largely solitary, except during the mating season.
-It is common to see solitary bull moose and either solitary females or females with one-two offspring.
-Their range in North America is large, extending from Alaska through Canada and the northeastern US.
-The Rocky Mountain Ranges also contain moose, with isolated populations occurring as far south as Colorado and Utah.
+It is common to see solitary bull moose and either solitary females or females with 1 to 2 offspring.
+Their range in North America is large, extending from Alaska through Canada and the northeastern U.S. The Rocky Mountain Ranges also contain moose, with isolated populations occurring as far south as Colorado and Utah.
 European elk live in large numbers in Scandinavia, the Czech Republic, Ukraine, Belarus, and Russia.

 While a pack of hungry wolves could take a moose down, and moose calves have become victims to the occasional bear, it’s the Siberian Tiger that represents the most direct predator to the moose.
 Their ranges overlap in one part of Russia, north of the city of Vladivostock and near the Pacific, where the tiger hunts moose regularly.
 In another strange overlapping of habitats, moose swimming in deep channels between islands off of North America’s northwest coast have been killed and eaten by hungry orcas, meaning moose in that area have a natural marine predator.
 In most places where moose are common, however, they enjoy less predation than other similar species because of their enormous size.